checkly/headless-recorder/PRIVACY_POLICY.md

 ### TL;DR:
   - We will not sell your data to anyone.
-  - We use Google Analytics o see how you interact with extension.
+  - We use Google Analytics to see how you interact with extension.
 You can opt out of both Google Analytics.

 ## 1. Information Collection and Use